Materials-Data-Science-and-Informatics/awesome-fair/README.md

 </div>
 </br>

-> A by the [Helmholtz metadata collaboration (HMC)](https://helmholtz-metadaten.de/en) curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
+> A by the [Helmholtz metadata collaboration (HMC)](https://helmholtz-metadaten.de/en) - Hub Information & FAIR data commons at FZJ - curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 The list is organized in use cases of data producers, data users, data curators and data provides.
 'FAIR' is not the same as 'open', but there is overlap.

 ## Contents